hwdsl2/docker-whisper-live/README.md

 <details>
 <summary><strong>Full stack docker-compose example</strong></summary>

 Deploy all services with a single command.
-LiteLLM connects to Ollama internally via the shared Docker network — set `LITELLM_OLLAMA_BASE_URL=http://ollama:11434` in `litellm.env`.
+No setup required — all services auto-configure with secure defaults on first start.

 **Resource requirements:** Running all services together requires at least 8 GB of RAM (with small models).
 For larger LLM models (8B+), 32 GB or more is recommended.
 You can comment out services you don't need to reduce memory usage.